amadeu-io/Rock-Paper-Scissors/README.md

-5 round Rock, Paper, Scissors game built in JavaScript.
+New 5 round Rock, Paper, Scissors game built in JavaScript.

-At every round, it prompts the user to pick either they want to play Rock, Paper or Scissors.
+This is the updated version.
+It uses DOM manipulation to allow the game to happen in the page and not in the console.

-The computer then makes a random choice and the program finds who the winner of that round is, displaying it on a score count that updates at every round.
-After the 5 rounds, the final score and winner is shown.
+When the game ends, if you want to play again you need to refresh the page.
+Note to self: An upgrade possibility is to add a reset button that does it.